-- 1. Each candidate shall be examined by a Board of Examiners, consisting of the professors, readers and lecturers who conduct the Programme and such external examiner(s) as the Faculty Council may appoint. - 2.
+- 1. Each candidate shall be examined by a Committee of Examiners, consisting of the professors, readers and lecturers who conduct the Programme and such external examiner(s) as the Faculty Council may appoint. - 2.
 Having completed all the work of a module, candidates shall complete the assessment for the module by the end of the diet of examinations held at the end of the semester in which teaching for the module ceases.

-- 3. If a candidate fails to complete the assessment for a module through illness or other good cause, the Board of Examiners may arrange such special examinations outside the normal diet and/or examine such submitted work as they deem necessary. - 4.
+- 3. If a candidate fails to complete the assessment for a module through illness or other good cause, the examiners may arrange such special examinations outside the normal diet and/or examine such submitted work as they deem necessary. - 4.
 Where a student fails the assessment for a module, the Board of Examiners may offer a re-assessment, the exact form of which must be approved by the External Examiner. - 5.
-A written report, signed by the Board of Examiners, on each candidate who completes the Graduate Diploma Programme shall be submitted to the Dean of Faculty and shall recommend that:- - A. in the case of a candidate for the Graduate Diploma either: - i. the Graduate Diploma be awarded; or - ii. the candidate be allowed to re-register for either the degree of M.Litt., M.Sc.,M.Phil. or M.Res.: or - iii. the candidate not having achieved the required standard, the Graduate Diploma not be awarded. - B. in the case of a candidate for the degree of M.Litt. or M.Sc. or M.Res. either: - i. the candidate be allowed to re-register for the degree of M.Phil.; or - ii. the candidate be allowed to proceed to present the dissertation; or - iii. the candidate be awarded the Graduate Diploma; or - iv. the candidate not having achieved the required standard, no award should be made. - C. in the case of a candidate for the degree of M.Phil. either: - i. the candidate be allowed to proceed to the second year of study; or - ii. the candidate be allowed to re-register for the degree of M.Litt. or M.Sc. or M.Res.; or - iii. the candidate be awarded the Graduate Diploma; or the candidate not having achieved the required standard, no award be made.
+A written report, signed by the examiners, on each candidate who completes the Graduate Diploma Programme shall be submitted to the Faculty Council and shall recommend that:- - A. in the case of a candidate for the Graduate Diploma either: - i. the Graduate Diploma be awarded; or - ii. the candidate be allowed to re-register for either the degree of M.Litt., M.Sc., or M.Phil.; or - iii. the candidate not having achieved the required standard, the Graduate Diploma not be awarded. - B. in the case of a candidate for the degree of M.Litt. or M.Sc. either: - i. the candidate be allowed to re-register for the degree of M.Phil.; or - ii. the candidate be allowed to proceed to present the dissertation; or - iii. the candidate be awarded the Graduate Diploma; or - iv. the candidate not having achieved the required standard, no award should be made. - C. in the case of a candidate for the degree of M.Phil. either: - i. the candidate be allowed to proceed to the second year of study; or - ii. the candidate be allowed to re-register for the degree of M.Litt. or M.Sc.; or - iii. the candidate be awarded the Graduate Diploma; or - iv. the candidate not having achieved the required standard, no award be made.